dpsbot-project/DPSBot/README.md

 # DPSBot unstable

-**this version is really, really for test and ready to update master branch!**
+**this version is really, really for test and update master branch!**

 **please use with caution!**